-This book could easily be called, “The Encyclopaedia About Everything to Do With Quinoa” or “Everything You've Ever Wanted to Know About Quinoa, and More.”
+This quinoa vegetable stew recipe came from the cookbook Cooking with Quinoa for Dummies by Cheryl Forberg.
+I reviewed the cookbook years ago and remember thinking that it could easily be called, “The Encyclopaedia About Everything to Do With Quinoa” or “Everything You've Ever Wanted to Know About Quinoa, and More.”
 Seriously, this book has it all.

-There’s 336 pages of quinoa history, nutrition, facts, cooking tips and, of course, tons of great recipes.
+There are 336 pages of quinoa history, nutrition, facts, cooking tips, and, of course, tons of great recipes.

 But all that boring healthy stuff aside, it is also really great to eat.
 I'd take it over rice any day.